JakubJanowski/PostgreSqlInAString/README.md

 ![image](https://github.com/JakubJanowski/PostgreSqlInAString/assets/19607303/c45c4a22-dc18-451f-8dde-44cadede9c80)

-PostgreSQL in a string uses an ANTLR 4 lexer to tokenize PostgreSQL syntax.
+PostgreSQL in a String uses an ANTLR 4 lexer to tokenize PostgreSQL syntax.

 # How to enable and disable highlighting